Query Fragments

 QueryFragments that apply to the Query type (otherwise known as the Root type)

-of a schema can be used to build a cynic::Query
+of a schema can be used to build a cynic::Operation.
+This Operation is the

 If we wanted to use our FilmConnection to get all the films from the star wars API we need a QueryFragment like this: